StarGate01/chrzwatch-firmware/README.md

    - Added an explicit dependency to `Adafruit_GFX` port, see above
  - The `UnsafeI2C` library (https://platformio.org/lib/show/12500/UnsafeI2C) is a wrapper for the existing Mbed I2C library
    - Removed threadsafe mutex
- - The `GT24L24A2Y` library (TBA) is a driver for the font chip of the same name
+ - The `GT24L24A2Y` library (Unpublished, unfinished) is a driver for the font chip of the same name
    - Initial implementation
  - The `Heartrate3_AFE4404` library (https://platformio.org/lib/show/11099/Heartrate3_AFE4404) is based on the library and example code of `Click_Heartrate3_AFE4404` by *MikroElektronika* / *Corey Lakey*: https://github.com/MikroElektronika/Click_Heartrate3_AFE4404
    - Added Mbed integration